Johnny Coulon: Undisputedly taking the World Bantamweight Title

-In March and April 1911, Coulon fought Phil McGovern and Harry Forbes in ten round no decision title matches in Kenosha, Wisconsin.
-Forbes had been recognized as the World Bantamweight Boxing Champion from 1901 to 1903 by the World Boxing Association.
+In March and April 1911, Coulon fought Phil McGovern and Harry Forbes in ten-round no decision title matches in Kenosha, Wisconsin.
+Forbes had been recognized as the world bantamweight champion from 1901 to 1903.
 Though there was no referee decision on points, if Coulon lost the fight by knockout or technical knockout before the ten rounds were completed, he still would have forfeited his title.
 Both bouts went the full ten rounds, and several newspapers gave Coulon the edge in the bouts.

-Of his February 18, 1912 twenty round World Bantamweight Title Fight victory in New Orleans over Frankie Burns, the press wrote that he had the only knockdown in the fast paced and well matched fight and that, "the crowd was loathe to leave" and the "yelling was deafening".
+Of his February 18, 1912, twenty-round world bantamweight title fight victory in New Orleans over Frankie Burns, the press wrote that he had the only knockdown in the fast paced and well matched fight and that, "the crowd was loathe to leave" and the "yelling was deafening."
 As late as the eighteenth and nineteenth round, Burns was fighting back with jabs to the face of Coulon, though the close fight ended with a points decision for Coulon.
-Both men were fighting hard til the final bell.
+Both men were fighting hard until the final bell.
 Part of the crowd's deafening yells were a result of the closeness of the fight and that many felt Burns should have gotten a draw decision.
 The Washington Post felt that Burns may have had the better of the seventeenth through twentieth rounds.